swaros/contxt/README.md

 for bash you just need to run `contxt install bash`. this will update user related shell init scripts. for **zsh** use `contxt install zsh` and for **fish** use `contxt install fish` instead.
 #### windows
-currently the windows version have to be builded. there are now prebuild files exists right now. so checkout this repo and run `winbuild.bat`
+currently the windows version have to be builded. there are no prebuild files exists right now.

+so checkout this repo and run `winbuild.bat`. the binary (.exe) can be found afterwards in the bin folder.

 ##### powershell 7 support
-the default shell on windows is `powershell`. if you have **powershell 7** installed you can set these as default shell as environment variable. `$env:CTX_DEFAULT_CMD = "pwsh"`
+the default shell on windows is `powershell`. if you have **powershell 7** installed, you can set these as default shell as environment variable. `$env:CTX_DEFAULT_CMD = "pwsh"`

 > **pwsh** is one of the possible commands for powershell. they exists also others for previews etc. fit them if needed.